Samsara, Kent, England

 Gong baths are available on most retreats, and these are passive meditations.
 You relax for an hour, while the gong master washes you with the sounds and vibrations of his awesome gongs.
 Each gong represents a different astral body and is made to reproduce the vibration of that planet or moon.
 The gong master, Mark Swan, who has been doing this for 20 years, will design the gong concert according to the astrological movements of the spheres.

-During Samsara’s January ‘Renew You’ retreat there is a day focused on fitness.
-David will lead an exercise class ‘Burn it and tone it’, a high energy bootcamp style class designed to burn off those excess Christmas calories.
-After brunch he will hold a mindfulness and meditation session in the studio to help you relax and unwind.
+David will lead an exercise class ‘Burn it and tone it’, a high energy bootcamp style class designed to burn off any excess calories.
+He will then hold a mindfulness and meditation session in the studio to help you relax and unwind.

 There is a surprising amount of variety at Samsara.
 The half-timbered cottage has two double bedrooms which are suitable for couples, both have wooden beds with luxury TEMPUR mattresses, memory pillows and charming original features.
 The upstairs master bedroom is close to a lovely bathroom with a deep freestanding bath/shower.
 There is also a simple single bedroom here.
 The bedrooms are white and light with bright cushions and ethnic counterpanes and nice touches like candles, fresh flowers and ethnic art on the walls.
 All guests are supplied with fluffy John Lewis towelling robes and plush towels, and there are Neal’s Yard lotions and haircare products too.